syncfusion-content/fileformat-docs/File-Formats/PDF/Working-with-OCR/Dot-NET-Core.md

 {% endtabs %}

+You can download a complete working sample from [GitHub](https://github.com/SyncfusionExamples/PDF-Examples/tree/master/OCR/Perform-OCR-for-the-entire-PDF-document).

 ## Performing OCR in Linux

 To perform the OCR in the ASP.NET Core project in Linux, refer to the following code snippet,